elegantcoin/Split-words/README.md

 inspired by [分词打标](http://www.gooseeker.com/res/softdetail_13.html) and [Jieba tutorial](https://blog.csdn.net/jiasudu1234/article/details/70065917), A splitting Chinese words and counting their frequence method is presentated.
 Since the original system is poorly performed, stopwords are used and English words are delt with correctly.

 - ps::joy::joy::joy:[Leetcode 192.
-Word Frequency](https://leetcode-cn.com/problems/word-frequency/solution/shelltong-ji-ci-pin-by-laotoutou/)  One line simple solution!
+Word Frequency](https://leetcode-cn.com/problems/word-frequency/solution/shelltong-ji-ci-pin-by-laotoutou/)  Only counting words, see this one line simple solution!
     ```shell
     cat words.txt | xargs -n 1|sort |uniq -c|sort -nr| awk '{print $2" "$1}'
     ```